Fish-Network/docusaurus-deployment/docs/fish-network/fish-network-whitepaper.md

 **Liquidity:** Shared liquidity layer enables early redemptions; minimum lockup period is 3 weeks up to 1 year(subject to fees/lockups per school).

 **Synthetic Exposure + Active Governance:** Tokenized investment club equity provides diversified exposure to US assets for international investors; may also provide the investor other protective covenants such as tag-along, voting, or information rights.

+_*Liquidity in Private Markets will be available to non-US residents only_

 #### 5.2 Capital Flow